 What does a petition not do?

 A petition relating to a planning permit application does not constitute an objection.
-Objections must be lodged separately with the Town Planning unit.
+Objections must be lodged separately with the Development and Planning unit.